leanswift/leanswift.github.io/supplierportal/src/pages/22.1.0/usermanual-supplierportal-supplier-onboarding.md

 <kbd><img alt="TaskNotify" src="https://github.com/leanswift/leanswift.github.io/blob/SP-1272/supplierportal/src/images/usermanual/supplier-onboarding/TaskNoteNotification.png"></kbd>
 </kbd>

-As and when tasks are approved in M3, the task will also be removed for the user in frontend portal Once all tasks are approved at M3, supplier will get access to all supplier portal features and notification will be triggered as below.
+As and when tasks are approved in M3, the task will also be removed for the user in frontend portal.

+Once all tasks are approved at M3, supplier will get access to all supplier portal features and notification will be triggered as below.

 <kbd>